sussmanbu/ma4615-fa22-final-project-ma415_4444/content/about.md

 This comes from the file `content/about.md`.

-This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
+This is a website for the final project for MA[46]15 Data Science with R by Team ma415-4444.
 The members of this team are below.

-## Luis Iberico
+##Xingru Chen

+Xingru is a senior majoring in Computer Science and Statistics.

+##Jingyi Gao

+Jingyi Gao is a senior majoring in Mathematics.

+##Zhuoxi Zheng

-Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.
+Zhuoxi Zheng is a senior majoring in Economics and Psychology.

-## Dan Sussman
+##Tong Cheng

-Dan is a professor in the Math/Stat department and is the instructor for the course.
+Tong Cheng is a senior majoring in Statistics and Psychology.

 <!-- Please leave in the information below -->